MicrosoftDocs/win32/desktop-src/TaskSchd/taskfolder.md

 ---
 title: TaskFolder object
-description: Scripting object that provides the methods that are used to register (create) tasks in the folder, remove tasks from the folder, and create or remove subfolders from the folder. ms.assetid: 'da0cc808-b284-4d10-be61-d96c5e07d0a8'
+description: Scripting object that provides the methods that are used to register (create) tasks in the folder, remove tasks from the folder, and create or remove subfolders from the folder. ms.assetid: da0cc808-b284-4d10-be61-d96c5e07d0a8
+keywords:
+- TaskFolder object Task Scheduler
-keywords: ["TaskFolder object Task Scheduler", "TaskFolder object Task Scheduler , described"]
+- TaskFolder object Task Scheduler , described
 topic_type:
 - apiref
 api_name: